lololerigolo60/AI-image-classifier/README.md

 # **User Guide: AI Image Classifier**

-update 02/24/26
+update 02/25/26
+Performance Optimizations

+    Multi-Threaded Parallelization: The script now uses a ThreadPoolExecutor with 3 simultaneous "workers".
+This allows sending three images to Ollama at the same time, fully leveraging your graphics card's parallel processing power instead of processing files one by one.

+    "Combo" AI Request (JSON): Instead of calling the AI twice per image (once for category, once for description), the system sends a single instruction requesting a JSON object containing both pieces of information.
+This cuts the latency related to network/model calls in half.

+    Optimized Thumbnail Format: Thumbnail size has been reduced from 384x384 to 224x224 pixels.
+This is the native standard for most Vision models (like Moondream), which speeds up file creation and reduces VRAM consumption during analysis.

+🛠 Internal Logic Improvements

+    Massive Pre-Caching: At the start of the sorting process, the script uses all available CPU cores to generate thumbnails before the AI even begins its work.
+This ensures the AI never has to wait for file preparation.

+    Robust Renaming Logic: The renaming process now includes automatic special character cleaning (regex) and collision management by adding counters (e.g., _1, _2) to prevent overwriting existing files.

+    Real-Time Indexing: The global_image_index.json is saved every 10 processed images, ensuring you don't lose data if the process is accidentally interrupted.

+🖥 Interface & Usability

+    Improved Visual Feedback: The progress bar and status text now clearly display "Parallel AI Analysis" and the exact count of images being processed in real-time.

+    Cache Protection: A safety feature was added to automatically ignore the ai_cache_thumbnails folder during source directory scanning, preventing the AI from trying to classify its own thumbnails. update 02/24/26
 The core processing engine has been upgraded to handle large image libraries significantly faster using two main strategies:
 1. Multi-threaded Image Proxying